Akhathuto/Edgtec-Trends/README.md

 ## ✨ Key Features

-The `utrend` platform is organized into three powerful suites to cover every aspect of your content creation journey, from initial spark to strategic growth.
+The `utrend` platform is organized into four powerful suites to cover every aspect of your content creation journey.

 <details>
 <summary><strong>📈 Discovery & Analytics Suite</strong></summary>